West-Flanders – Decentralized water purification systems

 Decentralized water purification systems

 For households and other buildings that are not connected to the municipal sewer network, decentralized water purification systems can be used to treat the effluent of wastewater before discharge.
-NBS using helophyte filters can be a great alternative for the treatment of wastewater from households and restaurants, improving the local water quality.
+NBS such as constructed wetlands can be a great alternative for the treatment of domestic wastewater, contributing to the improved water quality of the receiving water bodies.

 Type of landscape : Rural Landscape